 A slow release fertilizer in the early spring will stimulate growth and olive fruit production.
 This is especially important as a young tree when the roots are establishing.
 The growth rate of this olive tree is up to 1 foot per year.

 The potted tree will arrive in good condition.
 If it doesn’t, please contact us.
 We will fix it for you.
 Trees can be planted the same day they arrive.
 Dig a hole the size of the root ball.
 Shipping time varies from state to state so check our shipping info page.
-Orders can ship the same business day on Monday through Wednesday.
+Orders can ship on the same business day on Monday through Wednesday.
 These are not bare root trees.